aulb/aulb.github.io.old/_posts/2017-11-02-storytime.markdown

 - ◇ Under 1 minute tell me about yourself
 - ◇ What are your next steps, goals
 - ◇ Have you mentored before?
 Tell me about your mentoring experience
+- ◇ What does getting it right the first time mean to you
 - ◇ Ask the interviewer anything: questions about the company, product, engineering culture

 # Logistics